CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 The `Practitioner` endpoint also supports a `$submit` operation, which allows the user to upload a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) of resources for registration in a single batch operation.

+Each `Practioner` resource in the Bundle *MUST* satisfy the [dpc-practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) profile, otherwise a `422 - Unprocessable Entity` error will be returned.

 ~~~sh
 POST /api/v1/Practitioner/$submit
 ~~~